wacncontent/CustomizeTool/output/articles/sql-database/sql-database-dotnet-how-to-use.md

 SQL Database provides relational data storage, access, and management services on Azure.
 To use it, you'll need an Azure subscription.

-1. Open a web browser, and browse to [http://azure.microsoft.com/](http://azure.microsoft.com).
+1. Open a web browser, and browse to <!-- deleted by customization [http://azure.microsoft.com/](http://azure.microsoft.com) --><!-- keep by customization: begin --> [http://www.windowsazure.cn](http://www.windowsazure.cn) <!-- keep by customization: end -->.
 To get started with a free account, click trial in the upper right corner and follow the steps.

 2. Your account is now created.
 You are ready to get started.